 By paying attention to these key metrics, you can get a better understanding of how visitors interact with your web pages, what’s working well, and what needs improvement.
 This information can help you make data-driven decisions that drive the growth of your business and improve your ROI.

 Web analytics is immensely helpful when it comes to growing your business.
 Why use web analytics?
-Because without understanding who your target audience is and how they interact with your website, you can’t hope to improve your digital marketing strategy and see a real return on investment.
+Without understanding who your target audience is and how they interact with your website, you can’t hope to improve your digital marketing strategy and see a real return on investment.
 Luckily, there are plenty of tools out there to help you get started gathering data about your website visitors.

 Once you have this information, you can start making changes to improve your website design, content, and overall user experience.
-If you’re not sure where to get started with your digital marketing strategy, Advent Trinity can help.
+If you’re not sure where to get started with your digital marketing strategy, Advent Trinity Marketing Agency can help.